newrelic/nr1-status-pages/README.md

 SELECT timestamp as EventTimeStamp, priority as EventStatus, condition_name as EventName, entity.name FROM AlertViolationsSample LIMIT 50
 ```

+### RSS feed

+It is possible to chose RSS feed as a provider for status pages.

 ## Open Source License

 This project is distributed under the [Apache 2 license](LICENSE).